Elizabeth Townsend Gard,

 And then two other surprises happened.
 First, I started to reach out to quilters, and it was amazing.
 This project became about community, about working with others.
 This is different from the Durationator project which was about teaching law students.
 Instead, the quilting project is about learning and working with other quilters and the industry to understand the world.
 The law students will still be learning.
 But this project is about me learning.
 And then taking my new knowledge, and applying it to my superhuman copyright knowledge.

-In 2017 I wrote: We live in an old converted duplex, and I've taken over what would normally be the "Dining Room" upstairs.
+In 2017 I wrote: We live in an old converted New Orleans duplex, and I've taken over what would normally be the "Dining Room" upstairs.
 I don't have a big stash.
 I'm more of a project-based quilter.
 I always have a bunch of projects going.
 I love FMQ, although I'm still a beginner.
 I love being in the middle of the house.
-(See the teen passing by in the picture!)
 I have two Juki machines -- an Exceed (low end model) and the 2010.
 I used to sew on a Bernina and also a Brother.
 I transitioned to Juki this summer.
 The worst part?
 The pile of quilts that taunt me to finish them...but that's part of the joy as well.

-Now, in 2019, I have basically taken up half of the upstairs of the duplex -- kitchen, dining room and living room.
+Two years later I had basically taken up half of the upstairs of the duplex -- kitchen, dining room and living room.
 We have two Grace long arms.
 Still the Jukis.
-We've added a Brother embroidery machine, a Accuquilt cutting system, and a lot more fabric.
-And the books have come out.
+We've added a Brother embroidery machine, an Accuquilt cutting system, and a lot more fabric.

 It is now 2023, and we've expanded again.
 We've added a Brother coverstitch machine, gotten rid of one of the long arms, added a dress form (for clothes making) and taken over a second room.
 We have two cutting tables, and we now have a bunch of bolts of fabric.
 We also have a new tv to watch those YouTube videos!